anvaka/pm/README.md

 [slides](http://anvaka.github.io/talks/cascadia2015/#/)

 Friends, you are awesome!
 I can't express how much I appreciate all your kind words and warm feedback.
-It really means a world for me.
+It really means the world to me.
 Thank you!

 # Individual Visualizations